 What are Debt Recovery Tribunals (DRT)?

-• In the case of debt recovery disputes, the DRT issues an order and a Recovery Certificate, which certify the amount that must be paid by the borrower.
-Recovery Officers execute this procedure according to income tax recovery procedures.
+In the recovery tribunals, claims up to ten lakh rupees were previously adjudicated, but a new limit of twenty lakh rupees was introduced in 2018.
+In the case of debt recovery disputes, the DRT issues an order and a recovery certificate of the recovery, which certifies the amount that must be paid by the borrower.
+Recovery Officers execute this procedure based on income tax recovery methods.
+Currently, there are 39 recovery tribunals DRTs and 5 debts recovery appellate tribunals (DRATs) in India.

-The role of DRTs
+The Role of DRTs

 DRT jurisprudence